 Building with Intel MKL, Intel compiler (and Intel MPI)¶

 It is possible to use the Intel® Parallel Studio for compilation, which includes the Intel® Math Kernel Library (MKL) that STEMsalabim can use for discrete fourier transforms instead of FFTW3.
-If the Intel® MPI Library is also available, it can be used as the MPI implementation in STEMsalabim.
+If the Intel® MPI Library is also available, it can be used for MPI communication.

 We have tested compiling and running STEMsalabim only with Parallel Studio 2017 so far.